nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 > conda install -c bioconda nextflow
 > nextflow self-update
 > ```
-> You may also install [mamba](https://mamba.readthedocs.io/en/latest/index.html) which is a faster implementation of conda like so:
+> You may also install [mamba](https://mamba.readthedocs.io/en/latest/index.html) first which is a faster implementation of conda and can be used as a drop-in replacement:
 > ```bash
 > conda install -c conda-forge mamba
+> conda install -c bioconda nextflow
+> nextflow self-update
 > ```

 <br>

 #### 1b.
 Install Singularity